Skip to main content

 approval_rulesUnique identifiers or PRNs for approval rules for the task.array of strings, optional

-intervalInterval for repeatable tasks.string, optional
+intervalInterval for repeatable tasks.
+Must be 1m or greater.string, optional

 attemptsNumber of attempts for the task.integer, required if interval is set